Paymenter/docs/docs/installation/install-db.md

 mysql -u root -p

 # Remember to change 'yourPassword' below to be a unique password
-CREATE USER 'pterodactyl'@'127.0.0.1' IDENTIFIED BY 'yourPassword';
+CREATE USER 'paymenter'@'127.0.0.1' IDENTIFIED BY 'yourPassword';
-CREATE DATABASE panel;
+CREATE DATABASE paymenter;
-GRANT ALL PRIVILEGES ON panel.* TO 'pterodactyl'@'127.0.0.1' WITH GRANT OPTION;
+GRANT ALL PRIVILEGES ON paymenter.* TO 'paymenter'@'127.0.0.1' WITH GRANT OPTION;
 exit
 ```
 :::